IgniteUI/igniteui-xplat-examples/README.md

 - change the default branch to the **new volume branch** in github setting of the [xplat-examples](https://github.com/IgniteUI/igniteui-xplat-examples) repo

 - add branch protection rules for the **new volume branch** in github setting of the [xplat-examples](https://github.com/IgniteUI/igniteui-xplat-examples) repo

+- update existing pull requests to target the **new volume branch** in github setting of the [xplat-examples](https://github.com/IgniteUI/igniteui-xplat-examples) repo